 2 dead, more than a dozen others injured in Detroit shooting, Michigan State Police say

-DETROIT (AP) — A shooting early Sunday in Detroit left two people dead and 19 others injured, according to Michigan State Police.
+DETROIT (AP) — A shooting early Sunday at a Detroit block party left two people dead and 19 others injured, according to authorities.

-State police said no one was in custody and they were assisting Detroit police with the investigation, according to a post on the social media platform X. The agency said their preliminary information showed the 19 injured victims had “various injuries.”
+Michigan State Police said no one was in custody and they were assisting Detroit police with the investigation, according to a post on the social media platform X. The agency said their preliminary information showed two people died and 19 others had “various injuries.”

-Detroit Police Cpl.
-Dan Donakowski declined immediate comment on the shooting, saying the department planned to release details later Sunday.
+Detroit police released few details, confirming the shooting on a residential block on Detroit’s east side left two people dead.
+But a police statement Sunday afternoon did not specify the number of people injured or the circumstances of the shooting.

+“At this time, investigators and forensic personnel are analyzing all available evidence and will be continuing their work through the weekend,” police said in a Sunday statement.

 The shooting comes amid a violent holiday weekend nationwide.
 Violence and mass shootings often surge in the summer months, especially around the Fourth of July.
 Researchers say the reason is a combination of factors, including more social events and more alcohol consumption.